-Slow Money SLO connects our community with local food entrepreneurs through free, open to the public gatherings, as well as ticketed events.
+Slow Money SLO connects our community with local food entrepreneurs through free, open to the public gatherings, and ticketed events.
 Our goal is to raise awareness of the value and importance of local food consumption, as well as provide networking opportunities for entrepreneurs that will support the growth of the SLO County and Central Coast regional food system.

-Outreach, volunteer work, and non-profit structure has resulted in business advising, coaching, and promoting of more than twenty-five small businesses since 2012.
-Additionally, local community loans direct to the owner have been facilitated, totaling more than $1.4 million at no fee to either lender or borrower.
+Since 2012, more than twenty-five businesses have received business advising, coaching, and promotion, and local community loans direct to the owner have been facilitated, totaling more than $1.4 million at no fee to either lender or borrower.

 A community in which food and farm products, grown, raised, caught or produced locally help to build a thriving local economy, vibrant soil, healthy population and a quality food system.